How fast should I run?

 People getting into running often try to do too much too soon.

 For example many people head out and go as far as they can on their first few runs and end up with a problem such as sore shins.
 The reason for this is that they have put more of a demand on their body than it is up to taking.
 By building up gradually your body strengthens at a rate that allows you to cope with increased amounts of training.
+Throw in a few gentle exercises on top for a more rounded exercise program and it wont be long before you look and feel completely different.

 The key is to have a varied training programme that has a balanced approach to building fitness and to stay motivated!